githubscientist/re-fsdcwdtb27/README.md

 - React Hooks were introduced to allow functional components to have state and lifecycle methods.
 - React Hooks are special functions that allow you to use state and other React features in functional components.
 - React Hooks are used to manage state using the `useState` hook, and to manage side effects using the `useEffect` hook.
+- class components are complex and have a lot of boilerplate code, while functional components are simple and easy to read.